 Many new burners underestimate the importance of lighting so hopefully this will get you off to a good start.
 Note that this is based on my experience and your mileage may vary.

 The playa can be a very dark place especially inside your tent or the JOTS (porta potties).
 It is extremely helpful to have a hands free way to illuminate things and there is no better way than a head lamp.
-My personal headlamp is a 55 watts and has 3 brightness settings and a blinking setting.
-One set of fresh batteries easily lasted the week, however it is a very good idea to bring spare batteries just in case.
+My personal headlamp is 55 watts and has 3 brightness settings and a blinking setting.
+One set of fresh batteries easily lasts the week, however it is a very good idea to bring spare batteries just in case.

 - Don't - Wear your headlamp on your head in public!
 It will blind anyone you look at.
 Doing this is like hanging a neon sign around your neck that says you are an inconsiderate asshole.

 - Do - Wear your head lamp around your neck angled to illuminate the ground ahead of you.

 Black Rock City is a pedestrian and bicycle city.
 If you are bringing a bike (highly recommended), you should at the very least have lighting for it at the front and back.
 Lighting the sides will improve your safety and is a good idea as well, but less essential.
 Headlights should be aimed to illuminate the ground in front - if you aim them too high you will blind oncoming traffic.

 You will see this mentioned a lot.
 That's because darkwads are almost universally disliked.
 A darkwad is someone who goes out and about with insufficient personal illumination and is a danger both to themselves and anyone that might run over them.
 The bare minimum for safety is lights on both your chest and back.
 Don't become a statistic as it will ruin your burn and possibly others burns as well (remember the nearest hospital is about 5 hours away).